 • Enter meditative state easily

-• Support memorization and skill aquisition
+• Support memorization and skill acquisition

-Enhance physical healing.
+Enhance physical healing

 • Buoyancy takes pressure off of your joints